CyberSource Decision Manager Application

 Example of custom mapping configurations

-After you create your mappings in eCommerce, you must log in to Decision Manager account and associate a custom field with a mapped merchant-defined data field.
+After you create mappings in Kibo, you must log in to Decision Manager account and associate a custom field with a mapped merchant-defined data field.
 Creating this association is necessary because fraud detection rules don't access merchant-defined data fields directly.

 For example, if you create a mapping in eCommerce that assigns a customer's email address to Merchant-Defined Data 7, complete the following steps to create the custom field in Decision Manager: